-Currently there are 29 coal-mining permits administered by the Surface Mining and Reclamation Division.
-These mining permits, held by 11 companies, cover approximately 325,000 acres in 20 counties.
-Nine permitted mining operations no longer produce coal and are undergoing final land reclamation.
+Currently there are 30 coal-mining permits administered by the Surface Mining and Reclamation Division.
+These mining permits, held by 10 companies, cover approximately 320,000 acres in 20 counties.
+Of the 30 coal-mining permits administered, seventeen mining operations no longer produce coal and are undergoing final land reclamation.

-Efficiency Measures
+Efficiency Measure

-Cost per Customer surveyed: Due to budget constraints, staff determined the most cost effective approach to surveying customers would be electronically through the Railroad Commission website.
+• Cost per Customer surveyed: Staff determined the most cost-effective approach to surveying customers would be electronically through the Railroad Commission website.